ezflashiv/EZ-Flash-IV-Client-2014/VIM-custom-keystrokes.md

 Below is a list of custom keystrokes set in configuration

-Note that you can override any of these by editing `~/.vimrc.local` file
+Note that you can override any of these by creating & editing `~/.vimrc.local` file

 ## General